zlatnaspirala/matrix-engine/2DTextureEditor/HELP.md

  - res.js
  - build.js

 Add new images to the `2DTextureEditor\res\animations`.
-Texture Editor (visual-js version 3) use own source directorium.
+Texture Editor (visual-js version 3) use own source directorium (2DTextureEditor\res\animations).
 Run `npm run res.tex.editor` after adding new image.
 Always need to create new folder and put new image intro the folder.
 After this command you will see access `RESOURCE.folderName`.

 Write you code intro: `actual.js`
 You can make multi instance like tex1.html/tex1.js , tex2.html/tex2.js etc...

 `F4` for editor mode.

 THIS IS GIST FOR EDITOR REGIME: